 As a perennial onion, Ramps can be planted into a shady area, and will come up year after year for you.
 They're a wonderful addition to a native-lawn/food forest.

-The only catch is that it takes time--a long time.
-Growing and tending your own ramp patch will definitely give you an appreciation for how long it takes them to grow.
+The only catch is that it takes time, a long time.
+Growing and tending your own patch will definitely give you an appreciation for how long it takes them to grow.

-As a bonus, if you have a place to go and harvest ramps, the small ramps in your yard, although they'll likely be a little early, will be a good indicator for when you should go out and pick.
+As a bonus, if you have a place to go and harvest them, the small baby leeks in your yard will be a good indicator for when you should go out and pick.

-Seeds will take the longest, but they're also relatively easy to find, and plant--requiring little input on your part.
+Seeds will take the longest, but they're also relatively easy to find, and plant.

 Shake the little black seeds into a container, and bring them with you to plant the next year.